-The price segment, however, isn't limited to just Redmi Note 7.
+The price segment, however, isn't limited to just these phones.
 There are several other great phones that are currently available under Rs.
-10,000, ranging from Realme U1 to Asus ZenFone Max M2.
+10,000, ranging from Realme U1 to Nokia 5.1 Plus.
 In this article, we have compiled our top picks for sub-10,000 price segment.
 To keep things simple, we have only included the smartphones priced between Rs.
-7,000 and Rs.
-10,000 — we will soon be sharing our updated guide on the best phones under Rs.
-7,000.
-So, do keep an eye for that.
+8,000 and Rs.
+10,000, for phones priced below Rs.
+8,000, do check out our latest guide on the best phones under Rs.
+8,000.

 As usual, we've restricted ourselves to mobiles that we've reviewed.
 We test hundreds of products every year, so rest assured we've covered all the major options.
 So without further delay, here are our top picks for best phones under Rs.
 10,000.

 |Phone under Rs.
 10,000||Gadgets 360 rating (out of 10)||Price in India (as recommended)|

 |Redmi 7||8||Rs.
 8,999|

 |Realme U1||8||Rs.
 9,999|

 |Asus ZenFone Max Pro M2||8||Rs.
 9,999|

 One of Xiaomi's latest launches in sub-Rs.
 10,000 price segment, Redmi 7 is a very capable smartphone, barring Xiaomi's usual annoyances.
 It is a great option for any consumer, who doesn't have the budget to go for the company's more popular and powerful phones in the Redmi Note 7-series.
 In our review, we found the Redmi 7 to be offering a great overall performance with impressive battery life.
 The Redmi phone went on over 17 hours in video loop test.
 It is also big upgrade over its predecessor, however an optional 64GB variant would have been certainly welcome.